QunaSys/qiskit-qube-backend/README.md

 # qiskit-qube-backend

-Qiskit Backend implementation for QuBE devices
+Qiskit Backend implementation for QuBE devices.
+This repository contains source code that has been copied and modified from Qiskit.

 # 目的と機能